JeffreyYu2018/personal-websitev4/_posts/2021-06-22-week-1-in-the-city.md

 # socially: from the old times

 It's liberating to move to a new city where no one knows you.
 You can reinvent yourself, shed off old baggage.
 But it's also terrifying and incredibly easy to become lonely, a migrant.
 But I'm lucky to have a few buddies from my past, who are there to ease me into my new life.
+And also there to support me in my self-improvement goals, my adventurous lifestyle, and my terrible jokes and effacing sense of humor ;) ... okay, maybe not that last one.

 ![name a better tuesday night than food with great company (meg and her bf)](../uploads/061521_japanese_dinner_with_meg_and_justin.jpeg "name a better tuesday night than food with great company (meg and her bf)")